 Mimiq enables Bin Locking for non-Avid storage.
 It's a standalone app for teams working with Avid Media Composer, enabling Shared Project workflows on:

-- SMB and NFS file shares in your local area network
+- SMB, NFS, and AFP file shares in your local area network.

 With Mimiq, Media Composer recognizes these volumes as third-party shared storage so teams of Avid editors can work together using Shared Bins with Bin Locking in Shared Projects.